Astute5228/blog/posts/an-investigation-on-spring-validation.md

 This is useful in my case where I want to validate data classes that we formed via extensive business logic before it is persisted or sent to another service.

-I hope my notes on Spring Validation are helpful to you.
 I found some new ways to apply validations in my applications and I hope you can too.